RakhithJK/jgm-pandoc-wiki/Pandoc-vs-Multimarkdown.md

 unless the `--strict` option is used.
 In MMD, it is parsed as markdown if the `--process-html` option is used, or if the block tag contains the `markdown` attribute.

-### Anchors and cross-references

-Both pandoc and MMD create automatic identifiers for headers.
-Pandoc ensures that no two headers have the same identifier (a requirement for valid XHTML), while MMD does not.

-MMD treats `[Some text][]` as a reference to the header `Some text`, if it exists.
-In pandoc, you would have to write `[Some text](#some-text)`.
-(You can also do it this way in MMD.)

 ### Citations and bibliography